itsPLK/ps5-pkg-manager/DEVELOPMENT.md

 file into its log when startup or cleanup fails.

 `/api/log` retains the latest **2,048 lines**, at most **1 MiB** in its fixed buffer.
 The ordinary `install.log` stores warnings/errors only.
-Stream reports no longer duplicate every installer log line.

 This compiles and runs tests for:
 - Package parser (`test_pkg_parser`)